-4.16.
-Off-campus Purpose Built Student Accommodation (PBSA) is growing in popularity.
-The table below sets out planning permissions (not yet built out) for this form of student housing.
-The Council count 452 equivalent C3 units toward its housing supply from this source.
+- 4.15 Off-campus Purpose Built Student Accommodation (PBSA) is growing in popularity.
+The table below sets out future supply through planning permissions not yet built out as at 1 April 2023 for this form of student housing.
+The Council count 209 equivalent C3 units toward its five-year housing supply from this source. - 4.16 Although after the base date of the LAA (1 April 2023) there have recently been two planning approvals granted; one at The Bridge, Bridge Street for 18 new student bedspaces (ref: 22/P/02108) and one at Jewsons, Walnut Tree Close for a residential scheme including 84 student studio flats and 38 student cluster units (ref: 21/P/02559).